 All students will receive a 40% tuition remission in the first year of the program.
 Tuition remission is increased to 45% in the second year of the program.

-Applications for early review are due October 31, 2020.
-All applications are due by April 2, 2021 for a programmatic start in mid-June 2021.
+The seats for the 2021-2022 cohort have been filled.
+Applications for early review of the 2022-20-23 cohort are due October 31, 2021.
+All applications are due by April 2, 2022 for a programmatic start in mid-June 2022.
 The MAT program will review applications on a rolling basis until the deadline.
 Students will not have to submit a GRE score to apply.
 Follow this link to start your application: https://grad.baylor.edu/apply/

 Dr. Andrew R. Gallucci, PhD, ATC, LAT, CSCS